 The other difference is in the style of questions.
-P7 is a practical paper; to do well in the paper candidates must display judgment, commercial awareness and professionalism.
+P7 is a practical exam; to do well in the exam candidates must display judgment, commercial awareness and professionalism.

-Section A will contain two compulsory case study questions for up to 70 per cent of the marks for the paper.
+Section A will contain two compulsory case study questions for 60% of the marks for the exam.
 Each case study will describe a detailed scenario and several different requirements from across the syllabus will be covered.

-Section B will contain three questions, two if which must be answered.
+Section B will contain three questions, two of which must be answered.
 These questions will describe shorter scenarios and the requirements are likely to be focused on a particular area of the syllabus.

 Current issues could be tested in Section A or Section B. Candidates should have an awareness of recent developments in the profession, such as new auditing standards and exposure drafts, and emerging ethical guidelines.
 It is likely that a current issue will be tested in the context of a question scenario rather than in isolation.

-If candidates wish to obtain the UK or Irish audit qualification (or practise as an auditor within the UK or Ireland) they must take either the UK or Irish version of Paper P7 from June 2011.
-They must also sit Paper P2 (UK) or (IRL) as well as the UK or Irish, and English or Irish variants for all tax and law papers.
+As such, if candidates wish to obtain the UK or Irish audit qualification (or practise as an auditor within the UK or Ireland) they must take either the UK or Irish version of P7.
+They must also sit P2 (UK) or (IRL) as well as the UK or Irish, and English or Irish variants for all tax and law exams.

-No. As the UK financial reporting papers will examine IFRS from June 2011, candidates will only need to carry over their IFRS knowledge into P7.
+No. As the UK financial reporting exams (P2 UK) examine IFRS, candidates will only need to carry over their IFRS knowledge into P7 (UK).

 Insolvency is a non-audit area of the syllabus similar in ‘weighting' to a topic such as forensic accounting, which has been examined as a small part of a question and as a question in its own right.